Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

-You may brush and floss the treated tooth as normal, however, please be aware that we have placed a temporary filling in the tooth to keep debris and bacteria from contaminating the root canal.
+You may brush and floss the treated tooth as normal, however, please be aware that we have placed a temporary dental filling in the tooth to keep debris and bacteria from contaminating the root canal.
 This temporary filling may wear or fall out over time.

 Therefore, you should make your permanent restorative appointment for 2-3 weeks after your root canal procedure which will help protect the tooth from bacteria and fractures.

 You may eat and chew on the treated tooth after the numbness has worn off.
-Please avoid gummy, sticky or hard foods (example: nuts, ice, croutons, gummy bears, etc.) until you come back for your permanent restoration or crown.
+Please avoid gummy, sticky or hard foods (example: nuts, ice, croutons, gummy bears, etc.) until you come back for your permanent restoration or dental crown.
 This will help ensure the temporary filling will stay in place.

-Antibiotics are prescribed so that your body can fight the bacteria from the infection that initially caused the root canal.
+Antibiotics are prescribed so that your body can fight the bacteria from the infection that initially warranted the root canal.
 If you are already on antibiotics and swelling is still present, a new antibiotic may be necessary.

 Once a tooth has received root canal treatment, it becomes brittle and weak.
 For this reason, the tooth will require a crown for its protection.
-Without this protection there is a significant chance the tooth will fracture and break requiring its extraction.
+Without this protection, there is a significant chance the tooth will fracture and break requiring its extraction.

 If the tooth already has a crown, it is necessary to go through the crown to perform the root canal.
 In rare circumstances the crown may be compromised and will require a new crown.
 Please understand that should this happen, you are solely responsible for paying for the new crown and release the doctor of any liability for the old crown.